RONGO WINES / Strathbogie Ranges/Yarra Valley

 $ 35.00 incl.
 GST

 From the Elgo vineyard in Strathbogie.
-The wine sits seven days on skins after crushing, with free run juice drawn into stainless steel for cool fermentation, fermented dry.
+The wine sits seven days on skins after crushing, with free run juice drawn into stainless steel for cool fermentation.
 The wine sits in tank on gross lees for six months, and is unfined and unfiltered prior to bottling.
+After a couple of bone-dry releases, this is back to a little residual sugar (around 10g/L) and looking superb for it – unashamedly Germanic, influenced by the skin contact techniques of Rebholz to build texture.

 $ 35.00 incl.
 GST